A Message from the Author

 Another example is the ring of spots or 'tophi' represented by the lymphatic rosary.
 Its mere presence tells one that there is sluggishness in the lymphatic system.
 When these tophi are darkly pigmented, the situation gives rise to concern for the possible generation of lymphatic illness.

-Using the precise positioning of iris reflex areas contained on the iris chart, one may distinguish many key points of diagnosis.
-Areas of stress and tension can be pinpointed by identifying 'stress rings' or 'nerve rings'.
+Using the precise positioning of iris reflex areas contained on the iris chart, one may distinguish many key points of analysis.
+Areas of stress and tension can be pinpointed by identifying 'contraction furrows’.
 Past injuries and adhesions show themselves as contortions of the normally regular and even iris fibres.
 You can answer questions like:-

 Is it the pancreas or the liver that is responsible for the trouble?
 Is the patient's hypertension caused by a defect of or toxic deposits in the particular brain area that is geared to control blood pressure?
 One of Jensen's rather dramatic illustrations is of the iris of a man who has just been shot.
 It shows the precise areas of tissue damage within the body and the response is very fast.